A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Hypergame Theory in Multi-Agent Systems

 \paragraph{Agent-compatibility Filter}

-From the remaining 113 works, we applied a final inclusion criterion focused on agent compatibility.
-Specifically, we retained only those works in which hypergames were used to support or influence agent behavior, strategic decision-making, or reasoning under uncertainty -- either in simulated, practical, or theoretical settings with agent-level implications.
-This step excluded 69 additional papers that employed hypergames solely from an analyst perspective, or in a way that did not feed back into the agent's own actions or perceptions.
+From the remaining 123 works, we applied a final inclusion criterion focused on agent compatibility.
+Specifically, we retained only those works in which hypergames were used to support or influence agent behaviour, strategic decision-making, or reasoning under uncertainty -- either in simulated, practical, or theoretical settings with agent-level implications.
+This step excluded 74 additional papers that employed hypergames solely from an analyst perspective or in ways that did not feed back into the agent's own actions or perceptions.

-As a result, we identified a final corpus of 44 papers featuring agent-compatible hypergame-theoretic models.
-Although only three of these explicitly formalize the agent architecture, the majority assume rational decision-makers with embedded utilities or subjective games.
-Due to the inconsistency in architectural specification, the focus of our review excludes implicit and explicit agent design.
+As a result, we identified a final corpus of 49 papers featuring agent-compatible hypergame-theoretic models.
+Although only three of these explicitly formalise the agent architecture, the majority assume rational decision-makers with embedded utilities or subjective games.
+Due to inconsistencies in architectural specifications, our review focuses on the exclusion of a discussion of implicit and explicit agent designs.